telerik/winforms-docs/scheduler/drag-and-drop/combining-raddragdropservice-and-ole-drag-and-drop.md

 ---
-title: Combining RadDragDropService and OLE drag-and-drop
+title: Combining RadDragDropService and OLE Drag and Drop
-page_title: Combining RadDragDropService and OLE drag-and-drop | UI for WinForms Documentation
+page_title: Combining RadDragDropService and OLE drag-and-drop | RadScheduler
-description: Combining RadDragDropService and OLE drag-and-drop
+description: This article demonstrates a sample approach how to achieve drag and drop functionality between RadScheduler and RadListControl.
 slug: winforms/scheduler/drag-and-drop/combining-raddragdropservice-and-ole-drag-and-drop
 tags: combining,raddragdropservice,and,ole,drag-and-drop
 published: True